mmistakes/made-mistakes-jekyll/_posts/2012-10-17-cassini-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @cassini_"
+title: "Solar flares and blue lighting"
 description: "PaperFaces portrait of @cassini_ drawn with Paper by 53 on an iPad."
 image: paperfaces-cassini-twitter-lg
 thumb: paperfaces-cassini-twitter-150.jpg